fenar/distributed-open5gs/README.md

 ~~~

 This is the result in ArgoCD.
 It is expected the `skupper-local-cluster` ArgoCD Application shows out-of-sync, we will explain later why this is useful.
-In each site, in the namespace `onlineboutique` you should see the Skupper pod.
+In each site, in the namespace `open5gcore` you should see the Skupper pod.
 At this point, there is no connectivity between the sites.

 You should see this in ArgoCD
 ![](assets/skupper-argo.png)